 Monaco Classic Week - La Belle Classe

-The 17th edition of Monaco Classic Week - La Belle Classe promises to be an exceptional maritime event, celebrating the unique alliance between nautical heritage and the Mediterranean art of living.
+The 17th Monaco Classic Week - La Belle Classe promises to be an exceptional maritime event, celebrating the unique alliance between nautical heritage and the Mediterranean art of living.

 More than just a nautical event, this meeting perpetuates the maritime heritage by preserving the craftsmanship and art of traditional navigation.
-In the spirit of the Yacht Club de Monaco's "Art de Vivre la Mer", the event encourages convivial exchanges between owners and crews, embodying the elegance and refinement that are the hallmarks of Monegasque savoir-vivre.
+In the spirit of the Yacht Club de Monaco's "Art de Vivre la Mer", the event fosters convivial exchanges between owners and crews, embodying the elegance and refinement characteristic of Monegasque savoir-vivre.

 Maritime heritage

-This biennial event, created in 1994, echoes the first motorboat meetings in 1904, and is the only one to bring together the finest traditional sailing boats, with vintage motor yachts and old motorboats.
-For the last four editions, it has also included a fleet of Dinghies 20', Olympic one-design sailing boats, light catboat-rigged dinghies fitted with one-third boom sails.
+Created in 1994, this biennial event echoes the first motorboat meetings held in 1904, and is the only one to bring together the finest traditional sailing yachts, vintage motor yachts and vintage motorboats, as well as a fleet of Dinghies 20', a one-design Olympic sailing yacht, a light catboat-rigged dinghy fitted with a one-third boom sail.

 An exceptional fleet